Chad Harris-Crane: Storylines

 In 2004, Eve's vengeful adoptive sister Liz Sanbourne arranges for Eve's past relationship with Julian to be exposed to the Russell family and the rest of Harmony, resulting in Chad being erroneously identified as their son.
 From this point on, the apparently incestuous relationship between Chad and Whitney becomes one of the primary storylines on Passions.
 Whitney discovers that she is pregnant with Chad's child.
 She initiates a relationship with Fox Crane to be able to insinuate that he is the father and protect herself, and her child, from the stigma of incest.
 She gives birth to a son and immediately uses her then-boyfriend Fox Crane's power of attorney to put him up for adoption.
 Two couples—Julian and Eve, and T.C. and Liz—compete to adopt the boy, but Chad is awarded custody of the child.
 He attempts to use the child to reconnect with Whitney.
 Whitney and Chad name their baby Miles Davis Harris after jazz musician Miles Davis.
 During the show's 2005 summertime extravaganza, Whitney has sex with Chad in the middle of a tsunami and admits to Chad that he is Miles' biological father.
 Identified as the Vendetta plot, the show's 2006 summertime extravaganza centers on Alistair Crane luring Whitney, Chad, and several other residents of Harmony, to Rome.
-While in Rome, Chad is given his birth certificate by tabloid editor JT Cornell and discovers that he was conceived during Alistair's rape of Liz.
+While in Rome, Chad is given his birth certificate by tabloid editor J. T. Cornell and discovers that he was conceived during Alistair's rape of Liz.
 Following the revelation of his true paternity, Chad marries Whitney and they decide to raise their son together, and rename him Miles Harris-Crane.